x75/Floppy/README.md

 A recently added feature is the automatic concurrent execution of graphs.
 The Graph Interpreter will continuously check which nodes are ready to be executed and will then create a new thread for running each node.

+To execute a graph, the editor must connect to a graph interpreter.
+If a graph interpreter is running on a remote machine, the 'Connect' button can be used to establish a connection.
+However the easiest way is probably to create a local interpreter by clicking the 'Spawn' button.
+To load the currently active graph instance on the interpreter side, it has to be pushed via the 'Push' button.
+The 'Unpause' can then be used to start the execution.
+The 'Step' button can be used instead of 'Unpause' to execute the graph one step at a time.

+Now that I am writing this I realize how complicated that sounds...
+I need to change that.

 A main design goal is to make the addition of custom nodes as easy as possible.
 For example the following code will make a node for adding two integer available in the editor: